Seven key games that put Celtic on path to title

 Star man Kyogo went off injured after only three minutes but Celtic were not to be deterred.

-This was a game where their sharpness from set-pieces and throw-ins exploited Rangers at every turn.
+This was a game when their sharpness from set-pieces and throw-ins exploited Rangers at every turn.

-Already 3-0 up at half-time, six points clear and a sensational 17 goals better off than second place come full-time.
+They were already 3-0 up at half-time, six points clear and a sensational 17 goals better off than second place come full-time.
 A marker was well and truly laid down by Postecoglou's side.

 A voracious appetite for goals combined with the quality in their squad opened up a gap on their opponents that would only grow as the season rumbled on.